 The importance of lead times.
-Our extensive computational experiments indicate that the number of non-accepted patients is mainly dependent on lead-times in both of risk-neutral and risk-averse policies.
+Our extensive computational experiments indicate that the number of non-accepted patients is mainly dependent on the sharing of lead-times in both of risk-neutral and risk-averse policies.
 For case study 1, Fig. 14a presents the sensitivity of the average non-accepted patients on lead time values related to the risk-neutral and risk-averse policies, and Fig. 14b illustrates the sensitivity of the average cumulative new ventilators' requirement on lead time values.
 In the sensitivity analysis various multiplier coefficients are considered for lead times.

-As shown in Fig 14, the lead time values has a main negative impact on the output of resource planning during a pandemic in both of risk-averse and risk-neutral policies.
+Fig. 14a. sensitivity of non-accepted patients to lead-times As shown in Fig 14, the sharing lead time of resources has a main negative impact on the output of resource planning during a pandemic in both of risk-averse and risk-neutral policies.
 However, presented results show that the risk-averse policy has a more stability against the increase of lead times in terms of non-accepted patients amount.
-If policy makers are able to decrease the lead time values, the responsiveness of healthcare systems would be improved during a pandemic.
+If policy makers are able to decrease the sharing lead time of resources, the responsiveness of healthcare systems would be improved during a pandemic.